fuzailansari141/Bike-Sales-/README.md

 # Bike-Sales-This study is based on EDA concepts.
-It will give you an idea to create various statisical and mathematical diagrams by creating relations between fields This study is based on Bike Sales, this dataset is available on kaggle.
+It will give you an idea to create various statisical and mathematical diagrams by creating relations between fields This study is based on Bike Sales.
+This dataset is available on kaggle.
 Please gothrough it